falcosecurity/falco-website/content/en/docs/getting-started/kubernetes-quickstart.md

     limactl start template://k3s
     ```

-    When prompted choose "Proceed with current configuration"
+    When prompted, choose "Proceed with current configuration"

 * Export the Kubeconfig file as shown in the Lima output

-    **Note**:  don't copy and paste from below, copy and paste from your terminal window
+    **Note**:  don't copy and paste from below; copy and paste from your terminal window

     For example:
     ```plain
     export KUBECONFIG="/Users/falco.user/.lima/k3s/copied-from-guest/kubeconfig.yaml"
     ```

-* Check to see that the Kubernetes cluster is up and runnnig
+* Check to see that the Kubernetes cluster is up and running

     ```plain
     kubectl get nodes